foxriver76/ioBroker.denon/README.md

    *2: 2 --> Outputs signal to monitor 2*

+* settings.videoProcessingMode

+   *Select the video processing mode of your AVR.
+This state will only be created if your AVR supports two HDMI outputs.
+You can switch the state between:*

+   *0: AUTO*

+   *1: GAME*

+   *2: MOVIE*

 * settings.centerSpread

    *Boolean-value which is true if center spread is truned on, else false.
 You can also turn on/off center spread with this state.*